Anthony-Fi/homellmcoder/README.md

 - **Refactor Agent:** The code quality expert.
 It improves existing code without changing its functionality.
 - **QA/Tester Agent:** The quality assurance specialist.
 It writes tests to ensure the code is bug-free.
 - **Docs Agent:** The technical writer.
 It generates documentation for the code.
 - **Jedi Agent:** The autonomous code generator.
 It orchestrates other agents programmatically to generate entire projects without direct user interaction, focusing on hands-off, isolated code generation.
+It manages the full lifecycle of project generation, from planning to code creation, and handles output organization and version control within dedicated subfolders.

 ## 🚀 Quick Start